 Organisation Name: London South Bank University (Innovation Centre)

 The London South Bank Innovation Centre (LSBIC) has been established recently in Granta Park, Great Abington, Cambridge, UK by London South Bank University (LSBU) to research and develop automation for non-destructive testing.
 The aim is to take award winning robot prototypes developed by the university towards commercialisation by locating the centre in an industrial environment.

-The university’s Centre for Automated and Robotic NDT has developed 16 robots for industrial inspection tasks by participating in collaborative research with UK and European R&D and end-user partners.
+The university’s Centre for Automated and Robotic NDT together with a team of 21 research staff has developed 16 robots for industrial inspection tasks by participating in collaborative research with UK and European R&D and end-user partners.
 The impact of this work has been high.
 It has won eleven awards for best papers and industrial innovation in the field of robotics (awarded by the Emerald international journal “Industrial Robot” and the international conference on “Climbing and Walking Robots and their Support Technologies”.
 These wall-climbing, swimming and mobile robots have addressed the problems of performing inspection:

 - In oil and petrochemical storage tanks to detect corrosion and pitting on the floors and walls of the tanks while submerged in liquids